How often do you deploy updates to your SaaS product? Weekly? Daily? Several times a day?

 Improving your onboarding is a fantastic (and underestimated) way to increase revenue

-You have a small window to persuade people trying out your software that it is a must have rather than a ‘Hum, looks okay, but I’ll come back to it later… maybe’.
+You have a small window to persuade people trying out your SaaS product that it is a must-have rather than a ‘Hum, looks okay, but I’ll come back to it later… maybe’.

 After all, if you’ve invested time and money in persuading people to try your software you should do everything in your power to make sure they convert.